-How can schools develop children’s social and emotional skills?
+How can schools develop children and young people’s social and emotional skills?

-Social and emotional skills should be developed from an early age and taught throughout the curriculum and school life.
-These skills can be taught an integrated in some of the following ways:
+Social and emotional skills should be developed from an early age and taught throughout a student’s education.
+These skills can be taught and integrated in some of the following ways:

-All children should have access to high-quality lessons designed to build and strengthen their social and emotional skills.
+All children and young people should have access to high-quality lessons designed to build and strengthen their social and emotional skills.

-Health and wellbeing lessons should not be used as one-off activities or time fillers.
-They should also not be led by school staff who may not have a good knowledge of the children in the class (it’s important to be aware of themes that could trigger some children, or make them feel uncomfortable or upset – staff should be mindful of children who may be affected and put extra support in place) .
+Health and wellbeing education lessons should not be used as one-off activities or time fillers.
+They should also not be led by school staff who may not have a good knowledge of the students in the class - it’s important to be aware of themes that could trigger some students, or make them feel uncomfortable or upset.
+Staff should be mindful of those who may be affected and put extra support in place.

-Health and wellbeing lessons can offer excellent opportunities to:
+Health and wellbeing education lessons can offer excellent opportunities to:

-- further develop children's social and emotional skills and promote wellbeing
+- develop children and young people's social and emotional skills and promote wellbeing

 - normalise discussion on mental health and minimise stigma

-- help children stay safe and manage risks that might undermine their mental health.
+- help children and young people stay safe and manage risks that might undermine their mental health.

-Whole-school programmes are aimed at all children.
-There are lots of programmes (most of which are paid-for) that have been proven to help promote children’s social and emotional skills and mental health.
+There are lots of programmes aimed at all children and young people that can be delivered in schools.
+Many have been proven to help promote social and emotional skills and mental health.

-These programmes can be delivered to all children as part of health and wellbeing activity.
-These lessons and activities should build on the skills learned each year during primary school.
+These programmes build on the skills learned in health and wellbeing lessons.
 Many good quality programmes require a license to be purchased, although staff training can often be included in these costs.